 The newer layers of frescoes have covered the old frescoes.
 In the sanctuary of the temple there are the following frescoes: the scene of Annunciation, Birth, Crucifixion, Lamentations, Sacrifice of Abraham, Baptism of the God-man, Archangel Michael and Virgin Mary, who is titled as Platytera.
 Inside the dome there is an imposing fresco of Pantocrator the following cyclic inscription in its base:

-The present wooden altarpiece of the temple is painted with folklore method in vibrant colors.
-There are three portable images.
-Previously there was the icon of Virgin Mary the Odigitria and John the Theologian, which was then transferred to the new church.
-These images are of the 18th century.
-Instead of the icon of the Virgin Mary the Odigitria, another icon of the Virgin Mary was placed, which is inscribed as Eleousa (the Merciful), and was painted in 1957.
-Above the portable icons there is the narrower zone of the miniatures arranged in two rows.
-In the first row there are thirteen images and in the second one – the other twelve.
+The current wooden iconostasis of the church is painted in a folk style, with vibrant colors.
+There are three portable icons.
+Previously, there was the icon of the Virgin of the Odigitria and that of John the Theologian, which were later transferred to the new church.
+These icons are from the 18th century.
+In place of the Virgin of the Odigitria, another icon of the Virgin Mary, titled as Eleousa, was placed, which was painted in 1957.
+Above the portable icons is a narrower band of miniatures arranged in two rows.
+The first row contains thirteen images, and the second twelve.

-In the Holy Doors of the temple the Virgin Mary from the scene of the Annunciation depicted and in the lower parapets – St. John Chrysostom, Basil the Great, St. Gregory the Theologian and St. Nicholas.
-The leaves of the Holy Door are complimented with two scaly dragons.
+In the altar door of the church, the Theotokos is depicted from the Annunciation scene, and lower down are the half-length figures of Saint John Chrysostom, Saint Basil the Great, Saint Gregory the Theologian, and Saint Nicholas.
+The leaves of the altar door are framed by two scaly dragons.

-The church of Panagia Eleousa was in operation until 1928, so the church of Panagia Chrysoaimatousa worked as well.
-The elder remember a separate ecclesiastical space for women, separated with wood initially, and later with a wall.
-Thus, the men and women could not glaze at each other in the sacred space of the church.
-There was a large wall painting of Archangel Michael in the matronium.
-In the past the spaces of the Church were often specially arranged and functioned as classrooms.
+The church of the Virgin Mary of Eleousa operated until 1928, when the church of the Virgin of Chrysoaimatousa was consecrated.
+Older parishioners remember a separate area for women in the church, initially separated by wood and later by a wall.
+This way, the crossing of men’s and women’s gazes was avoided in the sacred space of the church.
+In the women’s gallery, there was a large fresco of the Archangel Michael.
+Many times in the past, areas of the church were specially arranged and functioned as classrooms.

-It is worth to mention that there was an Easter custom or tradition that existed not only in Chloraka, but in other villages as well, until the early 20th century.
-All adult men were going on Holy Saturday dressed in white breeches to church, and just the day changed and the priest sang “Christ is risen”, took their rifles and shoot over the dome of the church.
+It is worth mentioning the following Easter custom that existed in Chloraka and other villages until the early 20th century.
+All adult men would go to church dressed in white trousers on Holy Saturday, and as the day changed and the priest sang “Christ is Risen,” they would take their guns and fire shots over the church dome.

-Many residents of Chloraka saw miracles of the Virgin Mary.
-One evening in 1999, a woman who, after many years of marriage, could not procreate, went along with a girlfriend to pray to the Virgin Mary.
+Many residents of Chloraka have witnessed miracles performed by the Virgin Mary.
+One night in 1999, a woman who had been unable to conceive after many years of marriage went to pray with a friend to the Virgin Mary.
 The two women prayed with deep faith and reverence.
-Afterwards, in a few days, she visited a physician, who surprisingly stated that she was pregnant and, moreover, that she would give birth to twins, as it then happened.
+A few days later, the woman visited her doctor, who, astonished, informed her that she was pregnant and would indeed have twins, as happened.

-The church of Panagia Eleousa receives daily many visitors, especially tourists who want to admire the Byzantine architecture.
-The temple is under the supervision of the Archaeological Museum of Paphos.
-Operated a few times a year, but on November 21, the Presentation of Virgin Mary, it is always open.
+The church of the Virgin Mary of Eleousa receives many visitors daily, mainly tourists who wish to admire the Byzantine architecture.
+The church is under the supervision of the Paphos Archaeological Museum.